-- of "E" x "P", and which is capable of being attached to the mast.
-Storm sails manufactured after 1/1/2014 must be constructed from a highly visible material. - 3.33.3 Heavy Weather Jib: A yacht shall carry a heavy weather jib (or heavy weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared. - 3.33.4 Storm Jib: A yacht shall carry a storm jib not exceeding 5% of the yacht's "I" dimension squared, and equipped with an alternative means of attachment to the headstay in the event of a failure of the head foil.
-Storm sails manufactured after 1/1/2014 must be constructed from a highly visible material. - 3.35 Halyards: A yacht shall not be rigged with any halyard that requires a person to go aloft in order to lower a sail. - 3.36.1 Preventer or Boom Restraining Device: A yacht shall have a preventer or boom restraining device, shall practice rigging it and shall be prepared to demonstrate its use to the satisfaction of BROC. - 3.36.2 Boom Support: A yacht shall have a means to prevent the boom from dropping if support from the mainsail or halyard fails. - 3.37 Emergency Drinking Water: A yacht shall carry 1 gallon (3.785 liters) per crewmember of emergency drinking water in sealed containers in addition to any other water carried aboard the yacht, and it shall be aboard after finishing. - 3.39 Inflatable Life Raft(s): A yacht shall carry adequate inflatable life raft(s) designed for saving life at sea with designed capacity for containing the entire crew.
-The raft(s) must be SOLAS, ISAF, ISO 9650, or ORC approved.
+3.33.3 Heavy Weather Jib: A yacht shall carry a heavy weather jib (or heavy weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared.

+- 3.33.4 Storm Jib: A yacht shall carry a storm jib not exceeding 5% of the yacht's "I" dimension squared, and equipped with an alternative means of attachment to the headstay in the event of a failure of the head foil.
+Storm sails manufactured after 1/1/2014 must be constructed from a highly visible material. - 3.35 Halyards: A yacht shall not be rigged with any halyard that requires a person to go aloft in order to lower a sail. - 3.36.1 Preventer or Boom Restraining Device: A yacht shall have a preventer or boom restraining device, shall practice rigging it and shall be prepared to demonstrate its use to the satisfaction of BROC. - 3.36.2 Boom Support: A yacht shall have a means to prevent the boom from dropping if support from the mainsail or halyard fails.

+3.37 Emergency Drinking Water: A yacht shall carry 1 gallon (3.785 liters) per crewmember of emergency drinking water in sealed containers in addition to any other water carried aboard the yacht, and it shall be aboard after finishing.

+3.39 Inflatable Life Raft(s): A yacht shall carry adequate inflatable life raft(s) designed for saving life at sea with designed capacity for containing the entire crew.
+The raft(s) must be of proper design and construction for the conditions potentially faced on the ocean race course.
 Each raft shall be stored in such a way that it is capable of being launched within 15 seconds.
 Each life raft shall hold a current certificate of inspection.
-A yacht built after June 2001 shall have the life raft(s) stowed in a deck mounted rigid container or stowed in watertight or self-draining purpose built rigid compartment(s) opening adjacent to the cockpit or working deck. - 3.40 Grab Bag(s): A yacht shall have for each life raft a grab bag with a lanyard and clip.
-Each grab bag shall have inherent flotation and be of a bright fluorescent color, and at least one grab bag shall contain a properly registered 406 MHz EPIRB and a watertight handheld VHF radio or a handheld VHF radio with a waterproof cover.
+A yacht built after June 2001 shall have the life raft(s) stowed in a deck mounted rigid container or stowed in watertight or self-draining purpose built rigid compartment(s) opening adjacent to the cockpit or working deck.
+Yachts built prior to June 2001 may alternatively stow the life raft in a valise not weighing over

+- 88 lbs. securely below deck and adjacent to the companionway. - 3.40 Grab Bag(s): A yacht shall have a grab bag with a lanyard and clip for each life raft.
+The grab bag(s) shall have inherent flotation and be of a bright fluorescent color, and each grab bag shall contain at least a properly registered 406 MHz EPIRB and a handheld VHF radio, either watertight or fitted with a waterproof cover.
+At least one VHF radio stored in a grab bag shall be DSC/GPS equipped.
 The VHF radio and EPIRB need not be in addition to the other requirements contained herein.
-After 1/1/2016, each grab bag will be required to have a 406 MHz EPIRB equipped with an internal GPS and a hand held VHF radio with DSC/GPS capability.